epics-base/pvxs/documentation/typedef.rst

 The `pvxs::TypeCode::code_t` enum is an exhaustive list of all valid types, as well as Null.

-Any valid type may be instanciate directly.
+Any valid type may be instantiate directly.

 .. code-block:: c++